mheily/jobd/README.md

 there as well.

 The core functionality is working:
-* loading JSON-formatted jobs with launchctl
+* loading and unloading jobs with launchctl
 * launching jobs
 * socket-activated jobs via the Sockets key
 * periodic jobs that use the StartInterval key